 The engine of my Ducati 1098S was easily the best part of it.
 But it was very difficult to use as an everyday bike.
 Aggressive suspension, geometry, and gearing made most quotidian stuff challenging and sometimes scary.

-So the fact that Harley-Davidson have created a more everyday machine that can evoke the same feeling is something to celebrate.
+So the fact that Harley-Davidson has created a more everyday machine that can evoke the same feeling is something to celebrate.

 The Sportster S Handles and Brakes Fine (Just Like it Should)